What are porcelain veneers?

 How long will my porcelain veneers last?

 Your porcelain veneers are designed to last for many years.
 We strive to create durable veneers that you can rely on.
 Your veneers should prove to have long-lasting results (decades, in many cases) as long as they are properly cared for.
+Several of our patients have had their veneers for up to 35 years!

 How much do porcelain veneers cost?